Nats-ji/paper-sand-dupe-unpatched/README.md

 Create a `config.json` file in the project root directory with following content to set specific version and build number to compile.

+> **Note**
+>
+> Versions before 1.17 are not supported.
+Because PaperMC was using a different build tool, and minecraft was still based on JDK 8.

 ```json
 { "version": "1.17.1", "build": "411" }
 ```